Q:

 A:

-1. physical properties preliminary judgment
+1. But physical characteristics preliminary judgment

-2. chemical properties distinction
+2. chemical characteristics distinction

 Chemical methods are the main means to distinguish between benzene and phenol, including the following:

-1. Reactions with strong alkali Benzene is stable and does not react with strong bases such as NaOH.
-Phenol is acidic and can be neutralized with NaOH to generate a white hydroxide phenol precipitate.
-Experimental steps: take the liquid to be tested, add appropriate amount of NaOH solid, and oscillate.
-If a white precipitate is produced, it is phenol; if there is no reaction, it is benzene.
+Benzene is stable and does not react with strong bases such as NaOH.
+Pretty interesting, huh?.
+Phenol is acidic and is able to be neutralized with NaOH to generate a white hydroxide phenol precipitate.
+Experimental steps: take the fluid to be tested, add appropriate amount of NaOH solid, and oscillate.
+If a white precipitate is produced, it's phenol; if there is no interaction, it's benzene.
+I've found that For example interaction with FeCl3

-3. Practical Application of Identification
+3. Practical consumption of Identification

 4. summary